Nick Rumbelow

 Nicholas Bruno Rumbelow (born September 6, 1991) is an American former professional baseball pitcher.
-He made his MLB debut in 2015 with the New York Yankees and has also played for the Seattle Mariners in Major League Baseball.
-Listed at 6 ft 0 in and 190 lb, Rumbelow both throws and bats right-handed.
+He made his Major League Baseball (MLB) debut in 2015 with the New York Yankees and also pitched for the Seattle Mariners.

 Career

 Amateur

 Rumbelow attended Bullard High School in Bullard, Texas where, as a senior, he recorded an earned run average (ERA) of 0.52 with 11 wins and a batting average of .422 with 29 runs batted in.
 Rumbelow was named to the Tyler Morning Telegraph's all-East Texas team as a senior in 2010.

 After high school, Rumbelow chose to play college baseball at Louisiana State University (LSU) for the LSU Tigers over competing opportunities at Rice, Oregon State, Clemson, Florida and Baylor.
 In three seasons from 2011 to 2013, Rumbelow appeared in 70 games and had a 3–0 win–loss record and 3.68 ERA.
 In 2012, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League, where he was named a league all-star.
-He was drafted by the New York Yankees in the seventh round of the 2013 Major League Baseball Draft.
+He was drafted by the New York Yankees in the seventh round of the 2013 Major League Baseball draft.